 Source: Advanced Reading Copy from the publisher.

 The Orchard is the story of a street-smart city girl who must adapt to a new life on an apple farm after she falls in love with Adrian Curtis, the golden boy of a prominent local family whose lives and orchards seem to be cursed.
 Married after only three months, young Theresa finds life with Adrian on the farm far more difficult and dangerous than she expected.
 Rejected by her husband’s family as an outsider, she slowly learns for herself about the isolated world of farming, pesticides, environmental destruction, and death, even as she falls more deeply in love with her husband, a man she at first hardly knew and the land that has been in his family for generations.
-She becomes a reluctant player in their attempt to keep the codling moth from destroying the orchard, but she and Adrian eventually come to know that their efforts will not only fail but will ultimately take an irreparable toll.

 The Orchard: A Memoir by Theresa Weir is a poetic remembrance of love, loss, and grief.

 When Theresa Weir was 21, she met apple farmer Adrian Curtis.
 After a whirlwind romance, they were married three months later.
 Neither of them has any idea of what marriage means.
 They are too young and hardly know each other.